analysiscenter/batchflow/docs/intro/research.rst

                   .run(batch_size=32, shuffle=True, n_epochs=None, lazy=True)
                  )

-Action parameters that we want to vary we also define as ``C('parameter_name')``.
-Note that to specify parameters of batch generating
-``run`` action must be defined with ``lazy=True``.
+Action parameters that we want to vary we define as ``C('model_class')``.
+Note that to specify parameters of batch generating ``run`` action must be defined with ``lazy=True``.

 Create instance of `Research` class and add train pipeline: